-Acton is a very ethnically-diverse town.
+Acton is an extremely ethnically-diverse town.
 The people who call Acton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Acton residents report their race to be White, followed by Asian.
-Important ancestries of people in Acton include English, Italian, German, and Russian.
+Important ancestries of people in Acton include Irish, English, German, Italian, and French.

 The most common language spoken in Acton is English.
-Other important languages spoken here include Chinese and Russian.
+Other important languages spoken here include Chinese and Langs. of India.